 As a general rule, a final grade should only be changed due to instructor error or miscalculation of the final grade.
 The submission of late work after the assignment of a final grade does not normally justify a grade change.
 The student should have received an Incomplete if the potential for late work was anticipated.
 Normally, changes from the initial final grade will not be accepted after one year from the course completion date.
-Faculty members will use the Main Campus Grade Change Form to submit changes.
+Faculty members will use the official Grade Change Form to submit changes through the Adult and Online Education office.